At a glance, starting and growing an eCommerce business seem simple enough.

 But, blindly churning out content (the default “strategy” deployed by most companies) won’t make a dent in your sales.
 Educating customers, building credibility, and proving yourself as an expert in your market is what turns curious visitors into satisfied customers.

-Easy-to-follow videos, in-depth guides, and detailed charts establish a sense of expertise.
+Easy-to-follow videos, brand storytelling, in-depth guides, and detailed charts establish a sense of expertise.
 Building trust that’s even more vital when selling high-ticket items online.
 But content marketing isn’t as simple as slapping together a few posts and slamming the publish button, sharing an assortment of podcast interviews on your Twitter, or even recording a YouTube “tour” of your warehouse (for the 50th time).

 That’s a surefire way to shoot your content marketing in the foot.